 In the latter case, your audience has given you permission to enter their email inbox with your content.
 They may have opted into your lead magnet (i.e. a freebie that people can get in exchange for their email address, like an ebook) or signed up for your newsletter.

 The goal of macro-content is to be informative, a resource that tells people all they need to know about a certain topic.
 Like this blog post!
-The assumption is that you already have someone’s attention, because they clicked on your email or blog headline, and they are interested in reading more about what you have to say.
+The assumption is that you already have someone’s attention, because they clicked on your email subject line or blog headline, or entered their email address for a free download -- and they are interested in reading more about what you have to say.

 These content pieces are more involved, and can be broken into multiple pieces of “micro-content”.
 For example, each image that breaks up the sections of a blog post could be its own social media post that links back to the related blog post.